kaiachain/kips/KIPs/kip-1.md

 * **Last Call** -- This KIP will listed prominently as a pinned issue.
   * :x: -- A Last Call which results in material changes or substantial unaddressed technical complaints will cause the KIP to revert to Draft.
   * :arrow_right: Accepted -- A successful Last Call without material changes or unaddressed technical complaints will become Accepted.
-* **Accepted** -- This status signals that material changes are unlikely and Klaytn client developers should consider this KIP for inclusion.
+* **Accepted** -- This status signals that material changes are unlikely and Kaia client developers should consider this KIP for inclusion.
 Their process for deciding whether to encode it into their clients as part of a hard fork is not part of the KIP process.
   * :arrow_right: Draft -- The KIP can be decided to move it back to the Draft status at the discretion.
 E.g. a major, but correctable, flaw was found in the KIP.
   * :arrow_right: Rejected -- The KIP can be decided to be marked as this KIP as Rejected at their discretion.
 E.g. a major, but uncorrectable, flaw was found in the KIP.
-  * :arrow_right: Final -- Standard Track Core KIPs must be implemented in any of Klaytn clients before it can be considered Final.
+  * :arrow_right: Final -- Standard Track Core KIPs must be implemented in any of Kaia clients before it can be considered Final.
 When the implementation is complete and adopted by the community, the status will be changed to “Final”.
 * **Final** -- This KIP represents the current state-of-the-art.
 A Final KIP should only be updated to correct errata.

 Other exceptional statuses include: